robertu94/autograder/docs/developer.markdown

 Developer Specification for Script Based Extensions
 ================================================================================

-This document summarizes what information
+This document summarizes what information should be included in scripts to extend the autograder.

 Build
 --------------------------------------------------------------------------------